 Although the consignor retains ownership of the object, consignment entails a number of risks.
 For instance, consignment makes an object more vulnerable to damage, theft or misappropriation.
 Clearly defined liability clauses in a consignment agreement are therefore essential.

-Consignors must also be aware of the significant risks in the standard terms and conditions offered by auction houses and art dealers.
-This is particularly true if the consignor is not accustomed to dealing with art businesses, for example when the person concerned inherits a collection or serves as executor of an estate.
+Consignors should be well aware of the legal consequences of general terms and conditions applicable to consignment agreements with auction houses or art dealers.
+This is even more true for consignors who have no knowledge of the art trade, for example when the person in question inherits a collection or acts as executor of an estate.

 The importance of a written agreement cannot be overemphasised.
-Such an agreement should set out a clear and unambiguous description of the remit of the consignee, the circumstances under which transfer of ownership takes place, and the conditions surrounding transfer of an object.
-Failing to do so can lead to tremendous problems in case of attachment, bankruptcy or fraud.
+A consignment agreement should provide a clear and unambiguous description of, among other things, the powers of the consignee and the circumstances under which delivery and transfer of ownership will take place.
+Failure to do so can lead to major financial consequences in case of seizure, bankruptcy or fraud.